-Jacques Ranciere and Hannah Arendt on Democratic Politics03-09-2012
+Jacques Ranciere and Hannah Arendt on Democratic Politics08-23-2014

 Politics today is democratic politics.
 While history has not ended and democracy is not universal, there is no doubt that the spirit of our age is democratic.
-From France and the United States in the 18th century, to the European revolutions of 1848, to decolonialization in the 20th century, the fall of the Iron Curtain in 1989, and the Arab Spring of 2011, one cannot mistake the fact: politics in the modern world tends toward democracy.
+From France and the United States in the 18th century; to the European revolutions of 1848; to decolonialization in the 20th century, the fall of the Iron Curtain in 1989, and the Arab Spring of 2011 one cannot mistake the fact that politics in the modern world tends toward democracy.

 But what is democracy?
-In his essay, "Does Democracy Mean Something?", Jacques Rancière offers one particularly compelling answer, one that is illustrative of the fate of global politics.
-Democracy, Rancière writes, is most fundamentally a paradoxical politics.
+In his essay, "Does Democracy Mean Something?", Jacques Rancière offers one particularly compelling answer: it is most fundamentally a paradoxical politics.
 On the one hand, democracy names democratic government.
 It is good government, or a legitimate order, a form of governmental order that is legitimate and just because it is founded upon democratic principles of equality and self-government.
 On the other hand, democracy means freedom, the rejection of rule by others, and the demand for the rule of the people by the people.

-We can of course see this paradoxical essence of democracy in the Occupy Wall Street movement.
-As Mayor Mike Bloomberg repeatedly emphasized, our democratic government allows protest and individual expression and we must permit the voices of those with whom we disagree.
+We can of course saw this paradoxical essence of democracy in the Occupy Wall Street movement.
+As Mayor Mike Bloomberg repeatedly emphasized, our democratic government allows protest and individual expression, and we must permit the voices of those with whom we disagree to vocalize their concerns.
 At the same time, Bloomberg argued that democratic government sets limits on those dissenting voices, authorizes regulations upon them, and, eventually, requires that they respect the authority and order of the existing democratic establishment.
 From this governmental perspective, the messy aspects of personal democracy and democratic individualism—the call to mobilize the people to pursue their plural and discordant interests—is a threat to good democratic government.

 Democracy, in Rancière's words, is a power that at once legitimates and de-legitimates.
-Democracy promises the transparency and self-government that is necessary to legitimate government today.
-And yet it also insists upon unruly individualism and dissent that must be limited and contained in order to ensure a democratic state.
+Democracy promises the transparency and self-government that is necessary to legitimate government today, yet it also insists upon unruly individualism and dissent that must be limited and contained in order to ensure a democratic state.

 Beyond the democratic paradox, Rancière argues that true democratic politics is on the side of the messy, individualist, and disruptive aspect of democracy.
 His word for this is "dissensus," and Rancière insists that "democracy implies a practice of dissensus, one that it keeps re-opening and that the practice of ruling relentlessly plugs."
 Democracy, in other words, is the practice of disrupting all statist orders, even democratic state orders.
 It is an "anarchic principle" and "insofar as it is anarchic it precludes the self-grounding of politics."
 Politics, democratic politics, modern politics, is unavoidably open and anarchic.

 In his analysis of the paradoxical nature of democracy and the priority of dissensus, Rancière reflects much that is in the work of Hannah Arendt.
-Both Rancière and Arendt oppose politics to philosophy, since philosophy trades in truths that shut down politics, which is about opinions.
+Both Rancière and Arendt oppose politics to philosophy since the latter trades in truths that shut down the former, which is fundamentally about opinions.
 Rancière, as does Arendt, defines politics as a form of action—politics is an activity of people, in the plural, and not simply of states.
-And if Rancière sees political action as manifesting "dissensus," Arendt insists that political action be spontaneous and capable of beginning something new into the world.
-Which is why Arendt argues that "the modern concept of revolution, inextricably bound up with the notion that the course of history suddenly begins anew, that an entirely new story, a story never known before, is about to unfold" is at the very center of modern democratic politics.
+And if Rancière sees political action as manifesting "dissensus," Arendt insists that political action be spontaneous and capable of bringing something new into the world.
+Which is why Arendt argues that "the modern concept of revolution, inextricably bound up with the notion that the course of history suddenly begins anew, that an entirely new story, a story never known before, is about to unfold," is at the very center of modern democratic politics.

 Similarities aside, Rancière builds his theory of dissensus in opposition to Hannah Arendt's work.
 In both "Does Democracy Mean Something?" and "Who Is the Subject of the Rights of Man?"
 Rancière explicates his idea of politics as dissensus against Arendt's revolutionary politics.